Winterbl00m/ComplexityScience_Project2/reports/project_proposal.md

 ## Experiment

 - For this experiemt we will create a population of n agents each with two properties p and q.
 - To begin each agents p and q values will be randomly assigned.
 - "When acting as proposer, the player offers the amount p.
 When acting as responder, the player rejects any offer smaller than q"
 - "In every generation, several random pairs are formed."
-	-"The proposer will offer, whatever is smaller, [their] own p-value or the minimum offer that [they know] has been accepted by the responder during previous encounters."
+	- "The proposer will offer, whatever is smaller, [their] own p-value or the minimum offer that [they know] has been accepted by the responder during previous encounters."
 	- There is also "a small probability that proposers will make offers that are reduced by a small, randomly chosen amount."
 	- "Hence, p can be seen as a proposer's maximum offer, whereas q rep- resents a responder's minimum acceptance level."
 	- "Each accepted deal is made known to a fraction w of all players"
 - "Each player will be proposer on average r times and be responder the same number of times."
 - "The payoffs of all individuals are then summed up.
 For the next generation, individuals leave a number of offspring proportional to their total payoff.
 Offspring adopt the strategy of their parents, plus or minus some small random value."
 - We will run the siulation until steay state is reached and record the average p and q values for the population.
 We will then rerun the experiement for a range of w values to reproduce the chart shown below.

 ## Extensions

+Our planned extension is to implement deals between more than two players.
+One player will propose a deal, and other players will have to accept it.
+We can explore both unanimous approval and majority approval.
+We want to explore how this affects the strategies present in both the base game and in the version with knowledge of a player's previous proposals.

 ## Results

 ### Results from the paper:

 ![Results From Paper](images/Expected_Results.jpg)

 -